siansell/perch-cms-fieldtype-table/README.md

 ## Usage

-Once installed, the fieldtype can be used in a template by setting the `type` attribute to `simona_piechart`:
+Once installed, the fieldtype can be used in a template by setting the `type` attribute to `simona_table`:

 `<perch:content id="mytable" type="simona_table" label="Editable Table" />`